 In these paintings, images and memories from unconnected places combine to create new visions and open-ended narratives.
 In Crawford’s Briny Soldiers and Brackish Starfish, for example, a found image of boys playing on a riverbank merges with the sight of his daughters playing on the beach near their home and the artist’s own childhood memories of playing with his brothers.
 Connecting past and present, Crawford creates a scene that feels both nostalgic and surreal.
-In Smirnoff’s egg tempera panels, Russian icons are reimagined through the combination of art historical references and folklore to move even further into the realm of fantasy.
+Smirnoff’s egg tempera panels reference a combination of art history and folklore.

 Figures interact closely with the landscape, reflective of the artists’ own efforts to navigate their way through uncharted territories.
 For Evans, this speaks of the ways in which she seeks to ground herself in her surroundings.
 Her characters appear as silhouettes and ghostly outlines barely visible on the horizon, or cloaked in patterned textiles that blend with nature, simultaneously emerging and receding from view as they travel through the land they have come to inhabit.